colebrookson/high-dim-trait-niche/manuscript/outline.md

 #### NOTES

 Could do something like looking at "perfect" data and seeing how much we can get out of it then working backwards to the data we have

+#### Next Steps

+1. Use approach from first paper to simulate some data from one predator
+2. Take perfect data and use to compare to what Miram has for data
+3. Write code for both approaches to try and fit the values from each one
+4. Add some variability to perfect data
+5. Do the fit again
+6. Now do it with real data